Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Cascaded Channel Sparsity Model

-This is called as the joint scaling property, which implies that all cascaded channels can be represented by one arbitrary cascaded channel with different scalars.
-For example, we can use the cascaded channel of $U_1$, i.e., ${\bm G}_1$, to represent the cascaded channels of the rest users, i.e.,
+We call this the joint scaling property, which implies that all cascaded channels can be represented by one arbitrary cascaded channel, and all other channels are scaled versions of it.
+For example, we can use the cascaded channel of $U_1$, i.e., ${\bm G}_1$, to represent the cascaded channels of the remaining users, i.e.,